 Top Pro 5 Tips on Doing Your Own Landscape Project

-Home gardens and do-it-yourself landscape projects experienced a huge boost in popularity last year and the trend shows no signs of stopping!
+Home gardens and do-it-yourself landscape projects experienced a huge boost in popularity over the past two years, and the trend shows no signs of stopping!
 More time at home has given us all more time to contemplate how to use our spaces in a way that better fits our families and our lifestyles.

 Looking to get started on your project but aren’t sure how (or where) to get started?
 Our trained professionals have these tips for you!

 - Take an inventory of your existing landscape features.
 When you think about spending time in your outdoor spaces, what are you missing?
 Some examples might include lawn area for playing, garden space for vegetables and herbs, or curb appeal as you drive up to your home.